something-smart/light-the-land/README.md

 Click on an undiscovered tile - discover it

+Click on a chest while already on that space - Open the chest

 Cable button or press C - use a cable on the next tile you click on

 Lumber button or press B - build a bridge on the next tile you click on (this will make sense eventually)